fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 provision(max-runtime-min: 10)->test->release
 ```

 Then test takes way more than 10minutes.
 What happens then?
+Well from the perspective of the contolpane, this instance is determined as "expired".
+This is because for each state transition, we also add a `threshold`.
+This is a timestamp sometime in the future

 ## Controlplane - A deeper dive in to modes of operation